 In 2000, an Executive Order established fire stations in Puerto Rico as permanent fitting stations and firemen as Child Passenger Safety Technicians (CPST).
 In 2003, this Executive Order became law.
-To date, there are 42 fire stations (out of 92) that have established fitting stations and 90 firemen certified as CPST's.
-Inspection clinics are also conducted periodically with the cooperation and partial sponsorship of commercial chains such as Wal-Mart and K-Mart.
+To date, there are 62 fire stations (out of 92) and 26 Community Programs (out of 29) that have established fitting stations.
+Inspection clinics are also conducted periodically with the cooperation and partial sponsorship of commercial chains such as Wal-Mart, K-Mart, Burlington and USA Baby.
 Efforts must be made to continue opening fitting stations, training technicians, making the public aware of the locations of the stations and increasing enforcement.